-One indicator of the success of program offerings is the total of unique individuals registering in programs.
-Unique registrants is the total number of individuals registered for at least one recreation or enterprise services program.
+One indicator of the success of the reach and participation in program offerings is the total of unique individuals registering for programs.
+Unique registrants is defined as the total number of individuals registered for at least one recreation or enterprise services program (residents and non-residents).
 Each individual is counted only once regardless of the number of programs that individual was registered for during the measurement period.
 Programs from Sugar Creek were not included in this measure along with participation in programs not requiring registration, including events.
 Additionally, registration for adult sports leagues counts as one registration per team.